utsanjan/Tsunami-Bomber/README.md

 ## 🛠️ Usage Guide
 First of all clone the repository and change the directory<br>
 to the cloned repo.
-Intall the requirements or dependencies.<br>
-Finally run the python file preferably with python3.<br>
+Finally run the Tsunami.sh bash file.<br>

 ```
 apt install python3 curl git -y